priyamaisuriya/measure-objects/README.md

 - **Frontend:** PHP, Laravel, Node.js, Vite
 ---
 ## 🚀 How to Run the Project
-Follow these steps to run the project locally on your machine.
+Follow these steps to run the project locally on your machine .
 ### 1. Running the Vision Engine (FastAPI Backend)
 First, start the FastAPI backend server.
 Open your terminal and run the following commands:
 ```bash